jmadridh/file_batch_api/README.md

-# Batch Framework Application
+# Global Batch Application
 ---
 Developed for Inchcape PLC.

 ## Description
 ---
-This Batch API provides a mechanism to push data to Salesforce Cloud from a hierarchy folder SFTP server.
+This Batch API provides a mechanism to migrate data into Salesforce Cloud from a hierarchy folder SFTP server.

 ### Pre-requirements